 Before discussing the broader implication of these findings, it is important to acknowledge the ways in which they are limited.
 The study is based on cross-sectional data, and which cannot be used to make causal inferences.
 Our goal was to observe patterns of information exposure and engagement across groups, and we leave it to future research to assess causal effects over time.
 Another design limitation is its strategy for exposing respondents to the ‘popular story’ stimulus is imperfect.
 It is not possible to present respondents with all of the popular stories we collected from CrowdTangle, and even showing them more than one story would add ‘noise’ to our measures.
-We therefore opted to show them a single story and let that story stand-in for all popular content circulating on social media platforms.
-This is a significant assumption, which leaves substantial room for measurement error.
+We therefore opted to show them a single story and let that story serve as a proxy for all popular content circulating on social media platforms.
+This is pratctical compromise that leaves substantial room for measurement error.
 However, we believe the law of averages cancels out these errors, leaving us with an imperfect-but-functional measure that is also high in external validity.
 Beyond this issue, our survey is limited by self-reported measures of key variables.
 However, this issue is not unique to our study but rather endemic to survey research.
 Additionally, prior work shows that people generally underestimate their news exposure on surveys, which means the true differences between exposure and engagement are probably even more pronounced than those we observed.
 The study’s analysis is also limited.
 It is perhaps unrealistic to expect total equalization between the low- and high-attraction groups, but we did not even observe relative equalization in the former group.
 Finally, there are different thresholds for determining the optimal number of groups in a latent class analysis, and the number of groups estimated is sensitive to model specification.
 While there is a strong argument for using the BIC as the primary criterion, there is also a case to be made for using the AIC instead.
 Future research should fit similar models across multiple datasets in order to validate the analysis presented here.

-With these caveats in mind, our findings do point to a single conclusion: Overall, our findings do not support an optimistic view of social media platforms when it comes to informational inequalities.
+With these caveats in mind, our findings do point to a larger conclusion: Overall, our findings do not support an optimistic view of social media platforms when it comes to informational inequalities.
 Rather, they suggest that initial prognostications about information equalization were perhaps overly sanguine, because equalization in exposure is not accompanied by a similar dynamic in engagement.
 Therefore, if we as a society are counting on social media platforms to fill informational voids left by the erosion of local media and/or the lack of robust public media, we may be disappointed to find that their ability to facilitate equalization is severely limited.
 Thus, we may need investments of both money and public attention to other areas to reduce inequalities, inform the electorate, and promote social cohesion and belief in democratic practice.

 References